Abdominal Adhesions (Scar Tissue) (cont.)

 What are abdominal adhesions?

-Abdominal adhesions are bands of tissue that form between abdominal tissues and organs.
+Abdominal adhesions are bands of tissue that form between abdominal tissues and organs. these vary from a consistency of wet tissue paper, which are of little significance, to a strong, fibrous band that can readily cause obstruction.
 Normally, internal tissues and organs have slippery surfaces, which allow them to shift easily as the body moves.
 Adhesions cause tissues and organs to stick together.

 What causes abdominal adhesions?